 Buddha did not intend his teachings for merely an Indian audience.
 His message was universal, but it included the Indian cultural elements of karma, rebirth and liberation from rebirth.
 Therefore we need to seriously consider what really is the aim of the Buddhist path?
 Is it just to improve things in this lifetime?
 That’s the aim of Dharma-Lite.
 Or a little bit better to improve the world for future generations, like environmental concerns, global warming concerns, etc.?
-Even if we add Dharma-Lite to our Western presentation of Buddhism, I think we still need to acknowledge that Buddha intended the Real Thing Dharma goals of better rebirth, liberation and enlightenment for everyone, including we who have currently taken rebirth as humans in the West.
+Even if we add Dharma-Lite to our Western presentation of Buddhism, I think we still need to acknowledge that Buddha intended the Real Thing Dharma goals of better rebirth, liberation and enlightenment for everyone, including ourselves who have currently taken rebirth as humans in the West.
 This is the case despite the fact that other Indian systems also speak of these goals, although their understanding of how to attain them is different.

 The Unique, Indispensable Characteristic Features of Buddhism (The 4 Seals of the Dharma)

 Are there any unique characteristic features of Buddhism that aren’t shared with other systems and which need to be included regardless of culture?
 In fact, there are.
 They’re called the “four hallmarks” or “four seals of the Dharma.”
 The full term for them is the “four sealing points for labeling an outlook as based on enlightening words.”
-If a system of teachings contain these four points, that guarantees that it came from what Buddha taught.
+If a system of teachings contains these four points, that guarantees that it came from what Buddha taught.
 So, what is it that marks a teaching as uniquely Buddhist?
 It’s not love and compassion that make it specifically Buddhist, nor is it meditation, a monastic community, or an ethical system not to cause harm.
 It all boils down to the view of reality that makes a teaching specifically Buddhist.
 But that doesn’t mean that we can do away with all these other features and just have the view.
 So we have these four points.